mainkoon81/PhD-Study-Complex-System-Intro/README.md

 <img src="https://user-images.githubusercontent.com/31917400/70949674-51ceb900-2056-11ea-8f92-2099b1a3f1fe.jpg" />

-## Part 1.
-Backgrounds and Fundamentals
+## [Part 1]: Background and Fundamentals
 Definitions and Characteristics of Networks

 ### Static Network
 <img src="https://user-images.githubusercontent.com/31917400/70853188-90bc0d80-1ea2-11ea-9ddd-6a773829911b.jpg" />

 ### >Network Property: 1.Diameter(= AVG path length?)
+Global property?
 How close are nodes?
 How fast will information spread?
-How to see the diameter?
  - `Diameter` refers to the largest shortest path!
    - which node couple in love takes the longest path?
    - Diameter can be prone to outliers.